How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Night Mode on Any iPhone (iPhone 11 and Newer)

 Night Mode is built into the standard iPhone Camera app and activates automatically in low light.
 You do not need any third-party app to access it.
 When the moon-shaped Night Mode icon appears in the top-left corner of the viewfinder, tap it and drag the slider to the right to set the maximum available exposure time.
-On a tripod, iPhone will often offer 10 to 30 seconds — always choose the maximum.
+On a tripod, iPhone will often offer 10 to 30 seconds.
+Take the maximum.

-• Keep the Live Photo toggle off — it slightly reduces still image quality in Night Mode.
+- Keep the Live Photo toggle off, since it slightly reduces still image quality in Night Mode.

 ProRAW on iPhone 12 Pro and Newer

 ProRAW is the most significant upgrade available to iPhone Pro users for aurora photography.
 Enable it in Settings > Camera > Formats > Apple ProRAW.
-When active, the camera captures a DNG file that contains the full unprocessed sensor data, giving you vastly more latitude in post-processing — you can recover highlights, push shadows, adjust white balance, and reduce noise without any quality loss that would affect a standard HEIC file.
+When active, the camera captures a DNG file that contains the full unprocessed sensor data, which gives you far more room in post: recover highlights, push shadows, adjust white balance, and reduce noise without the quality loss a standard HEIC would take.

 On iPhone 14 Pro and 15 Pro models, ProRAW files are 48 megapixels rather than 12, resolving significantly more aurora detail.
 The combination of ProRAW and Night Mode produces aurora images that, with careful editing, rival entry-level mirrorless cameras in favorable conditions.
 Enable both and shoot every aurora session in ProRAW when you have the storage.